NetBeez provides the ability for your users to authenticate via LDAP. Before we go any further there are some things worth noting:

-- If you wish to control the NetBeez user roles through LDAP you must create 3 groups in your LDAP directory, one for each NetBeez role (read-only, read-write, and administrator), and assign users into those groups.
+- If you wish to control the NetBeez user roles through LDAP you must create 3 groups in your LDAP directory, one for each NetBeez role (read-only, read-write, and administrator), and assign users to those groups.

 - If you do not wish for LDAP to control NetBeez user roles then any valid LDAP authentication against your directory will allow access to your NetBeez dashboard.
-By default users are given read-only permissions when authenticating for the first time.
+By default, users are given read-only permissions when authenticating for the first time.
 Permissions can then be controlled under NetBeez user management.

 Configuring LDAP settings

 Before you begin you will need to have the following information about your LDAP directory: